Amplifying the antiferromagnetic spin Seebeck effect through topological magnons: Results and discussion

 In the above expressions, $\tilde{J}_\mathrm{sd}=\hbar N_sJ_\mathrm{sd} \sqrt{S/2N_\mathrm{N}N_\mathrm{AF}} $, where $N_{N}$ ($N_{AF}$) is the number of unit cells in the NM (1D AFM) and $N_s$ is the number of spins of one type (A, B or C) at the AFM/NM interface.
 Furthermore, we have that $\vect{r}_\alpha^{\pm\pm}=\vect{r}_\alpha^\pm\times\vect{r}^\pm$, $\vect{r}_\alpha^{\pm z}=\vect{r}_\alpha^\pm\times\hat{\vect{z}}$, $c_\alpha^{\pm\pm}=\vect{r}_\alpha^\pm\cdot\vect{r}^\pm$, and $c_\alpha^{\pm z}=\vect{r}_\alpha^\pm\cdot\hat{\vect{z}}$, where $\vect{r}_{\alpha}^\pm=\hat{\vect{x}}_{\alpha}\pm i\hat{\vect{y}}_{\alpha}$ and $\vect{r}^\pm=\hat{\vect{x}}\pm i\hat{\vect{y}}$.

 Fig.~\ref{Fig3}c illustrates the relative contribution of first-gap edge states to the total spin current as a function of the AFM temperature for three in-plane DMI values: 3.5, 5, and 7 meV/$\hbar^2$.
 We focus on the $z$-component, which constitutes the dominant portion of the spin current~\cite{Comment1}.
 The temperature difference across the AFM/NM interface is fixed at $T_\mathrm{AF}-T_\mathrm{N}=1$~K. The material parameters for the NM layer are set to $\lambda=70$~Å and $\tau=1$~psec~\cite{Adachi:prb2011}.
 In all three cases, the edge state contributions are substantial, with peak values ranging from 27\% to 31\%.
 These maxima occur at relatively low temperatures (30–50 K) due to the inflection point of $\coth\frac{\varepsilon_n(q)}{2k_BT_\mathrm{AF}}-\coth\frac{\varepsilon_n(q)}{2k_BT_\mathrm{N}}$ at $k_B T_{\rm AF}\sim\varepsilon_n/4.5$.
 Beyond these peaks, the contributions remain considerable, reaching 21–28\% at room temperature.
 The significant contribution to the spin current is characteristic of topological magnons and arises from their strong coupling to the itinerant charge carriers at the AFM/NM interface.
 This is demonstrated in Fig.~\ref{Fig3}d, which shows the contributions from all bands for $D_\parallel=5$ meV/$\hbar^2$ at 300 K. It is noteworthy that the mid-range contribution from the trivial magnon states is about 5\%.
-Thus, the contribution from the topological magnon band is 4–5 times higher than that of the trivial bands, underscoring the potential of topological magnets to greatly amplify the antiferromagnetic SSE.
+Thus, the contribution from the topological magnon band is 4–5 times higher than that of the trivial bands, underscoring the potential of edge states to greatly amplify the antiferromagnetic SSE.
+It should be emphasized that while edge states are typically associated with topological magnon bands, non-topological edge magnons are also expected to produce a similar enhancement of the SSE.

+Theoretical investigations have demonstrated that the population of edge modes can be tuned and enhanced using a driving electromagnetic field~\cite{Malz:NatCom2019, Bhowmick:prb2023}.
+This effect provides a promising mechanism for exploring the influence of topological magnons on the SSE and could potentially be utilized to amplify thermal spin pumping.

+In our investigations, we have disregarded the effects of inelastic relaxation mechanisms -- such as magnon-magnon and magnon-phonon interactions -- on the robustness of the topological magnon states.
+These relaxation mechanisms could influence the SSE, particularly at high temperatures.
+It is generally believed that the topological states remain intact as long as the linewidth of the magnon excitations is smaller than the gap between neighboring magnon bands.
+However, a recent theoretical study demonstrates that the edge states remain robust even when the damping rates are large enough to close the gap, thus indicating that the topological magnons exhibit resilience against substantial inelastic relaxation mechanisms~\cite{Hu:arXiv24}.

 Our study focused on a 2D sample where the charge carriers couple to the AFM spins along a line.
 However, we anticipate that the impact of topological magnons could be even more pronounced in 3D systems, where the magnons and charge carriers interact across a 2D AFM/NM interface.
 Recent experiments have already reported evidence of topological magnons in 3D AFMs~\cite{Yao:NatPhys2018,Bao:NatComm2018}, making it an exciting prospect for future research.